bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 **CoffeeScript**, by contrast:

 - includes built-in high-level standard ways to do classes, `for…in` loops, `for…of` loops, bindings, etc.
-- is easy to learn (can create code in a half a day, master in a week).
+- is easy to learn (can create code in a half a day, master in a week)
+- follows **the Rule of Generation** (from the [Unix Philosophy](http://en.wikipedia.org/wiki/Unix_philosophy))
+  <blockquote>Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
+This rule reduces humans errors and saves time.</blockquote>

 This sidesteps most of the arguments about choice of libraries and coding standards.
 The result is increased contributors, increased effectiveness, and increased efficiency.